The mission of the Phoenix Foundation of Central Florida is afford young people

 All applicants must also submit the reference form completed by a professor, teacher, administrator or someone in a similar leadership capacity.
 No more that three letters of reference will be accepted.
 Please send all completed documents to the Phoenix Foundation of Central Florida, P.O.Box 541868, Merritt Island, FL 32954.

-All applicants must have proof of acceptance to a four year university; a 3.5 high school GPA or 3.0 college GPA; be attending or planning to attend in a full time capacity; and be willing to submit all requested documents including, but not limited to: proof of acceptance to a four year university, reference letter, essay, transcripts and tax documentation if asked.
+All applicants must have proof of acceptance to, or currently be enrolled in, a four year university; a 3.5 high school GPA or 3.0 college GPA; be attending or planning to attend in a full time capacity; and be willing to submit all requested documents including, but not limited to: proof of acceptance to a four year university, reference letter, essay, transcripts and tax documentation if asked.
 Scholarships will be awarded in amounts between $1,000 and $33,000 at the discretion of the selection committee.